-An unusual shaped structure, The Pineapple was originally build as a garden retreat and now acts as a haven for various species of wildlife.
+A bizarre and beautiful folly, The Pineapple has always amazed and inspired visitors.
+It was originally built as a garden retreat, and now acts as a haven for various species of wildlife.